 What Is the Total Monthly Cost of Living in La Linea Including Utilities?

 A comparable setup in Gibraltar would cost £1,200 to £2,500+ per month depending on the area.
-The savings from living in La Linea and crossing the border to work are real and they are significant.
-On a typical Gibraltar salary, you could save €500 to €1,000 per month by living on the Spanish side.
+The savings from living in La Linea and crossing the border to work are real and significant.
+On a typical Gibraltar salary, you could save several hundred euros a month by living on the Spanish side.

 How Do You Set Up Utilities as a New Renter?